 What HMPO does with the passport

-- If you do not specify, or ask for it to be destroyed: HMPO will securely destroy the passport.
+If you do not specify, or ask for destruction: HMPO will securely destroy the passport by default.

-You should state your preference clearly in the covering letter or D1 form.
-If you forget to specify, HMPO will typically destroy the document by default, so it is worth being explicit if you want it back.
+Be explicit about your preference in the covering letter or D1 form.
+If you forget to specify, HMPO will default to destruction.

 (Source: gov.uk – deceased person’s passports)